Saifahmedprogrminlocallang/Programinlocallang/README.md

 pickala pickala ping ping - pickala pickala ping -

-made it with my heart and soul. ..-..
+art to programming - made it with all my heart and effort. ..-..

 may contain some mistakes, i have written the code and am uploading the source code images.